WHO convenes experts to decide if monkeypox is an emergency

 The U.N. health agency does not recommend mass vaccination, but advises the “judicious” use of vaccines.
 It said controlling the disease relies primarily on measures like surveillance, tracking cases and isolating patients.

-Last month, a leading adviser to the World Health Organization said the outbreak in Europe and beyond was likely spread by sex at two recent raves in Spain and Belgium.
+Last month, a leading adviser to WHO said the outbreak in Europe and beyond was likely spread by sex at two recent rave parties in Spain and Belgium.

 Scientists warn that anyone, regardless of sexual orientation, is susceptible to catching monkeypox if they are in close, physical contact with an infected person or their clothing or bed sheets.